 Early History of the MacDuffee family

-Another 361 words (26 lines of text) covering the year 1838 is included under the topic Early MacDuffee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacDuffee research.
+Another 226 words (16 lines of text) covering the year 1838 is included under the topic Early MacDuffee History in all our PDF Extended History products and printed products wherever possible.

 MacDuffee Spelling Variations